Jack Wheeler, PhD

 Professor Wheeler has also held a faculty appointment in the Cornell University School of Business.
 He teaches finance in executive management programs at Michigan, the University of Colorado at Denver, the University of Massachusetts, and the University of Alabama at Birmingham, as well as internationally under the auspices of Johnson and Johnson and Project Hope.
 He has served on numerous not-for-profit boards and as a consultant to health care provider organizations and health care financing organizations.

 - PhD, Economics and Medical Care Organization, University of Michigan, 1976

-- Rauscher, S., & Wheeler, J.R.C.
+Rauscher, S., and Wheeler, J.R.C.
 (2008).
 Effective hospital revenue cycle management: Is there a tradeoff between the amount of patient revenue and the speed of revenue collection?
 Journal of Healthcare Management 392-406.